Internet privacy: Impact of Internet surveillance tools on marginalized communities

-Tools using algorithms and artificial intelligence have also been used to target marginalized communities with policing measures, such as using facial recognition softwares and predictive policing technologies that use data to predict where a crime will most likely occur, and who will engage in the criminal activity.
+Tools using algorithms and artificial intelligence have also been used to target marginalized communities with policing measures, such as using facial recognition software and predictive policing technologies that use data to predict where a crime will most likely occur, and who will engage in the criminal activity.
 Studies have shown that these tools exacerbate the existing issue of over-policing in areas that are predominantly home to marginalized groups.
 These tools and other means of data collection can also prohibit historically marginalized and low-income groups from financial services regulated by the state, such as securing loans for house mortgages.
 Black applicants are rejected by mortgage and mortgage refinancing services at a much higher rate than white people, exacerbating existing racial divisions.
 Members of minority groups have lower incomes and lower credit scores than white people, and often live in areas with lower home values.
 Another example of technologies being used for surveilling practices is seen in immigration.
 Border control systems often use artificial intelligence in facial recognition systems, fingerprint scans, ground sensors, aerial video surveillance machines, and decision-making in asylum determination processes.
 This has led to large-scale data storage and physical tracking of refugees and migrants.

 While broadband was implemented as a means to transform the relationship between historically marginalized communities and technology to ultimately narrow the digital inequalities, inadequate privacy protections compromise user rights, profile users, and spur skepticism towards technology among users.
-Some automated systems, like the United Kingdom government’s Universal Credit system in 2013, have failed to take into account that people, often minorities, may already lack internet access or digital literacy skills and therefore be deemed ineligible for online identity verification requirements, such as forms for job applications or to receive social security benefits, for example.
+Some automated systems, like the United Kingdom government's Universal Credit system in 2013, have failed to take into account that people, often minorities, may already lack Internet access or digital literacy skills and therefore be deemed ineligible for online identity verification requirements, such as forms for job applications or to receive social security benefits, for example.
 Marginalized communities using broadband services may also not be aware of how digital information flows and is shared with powerful media conglomerates, reflecting a broader sense of distrust and fear these communities have with the state.
 Marginalized communities may therefore end up feeling dissatisfied or targeted by broadband services, whether from nonprofit community service providers or state providers.